citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### Implement APT command 0x0103 ([#5478](https://github.com/citra-emu/citra/pull/5478)) by [xperia64](https://github.com/xperia64)

-This PR allows for controls introduced by the New Nintendo 3DS to be utilized in Citra whilst **New 3DS mode** is enabled.
+This PR allows for controls introduced by the New Nintendo 3DS to be utilized in Citra while **New 3DS mode** is enabled.
 The New Nintendo 3DS came with the addition of the C-Stick, and the ZL and ZR trigger buttons.
 These can now be used in games such as Super Smash Bros. for Nintendo 3DS to give you more control over how you play your game!

 ### Initial implementation of partial_embedded_buffer_dirty handling ([#5548](https://github.com/citra-emu/citra/pull/5548)) by [xperia64](https://github.com/xperia64)